yannayl/odroidu2-home-server/posts/base-system.md

 sudo make ARCH=arm INSTALL_MOD_PATH=$GUIDE/rootfs modules_install
 ```

-Note that if you downloaded hardkernel's linux, you need to either use my defconfig or change the defconfig to support systemd, as described in [systemd's readme](http://cgit.freedesktop.org/systemd/systemd/tree/README#n44).
-If f2fs used as root filesystem, don't forget to enable it as well.
+Note that if you downloaded hardkernel's linux, and f2fs is used as root filesystem, don't forget to enable it in the defconfig.

 * Ignoring kernel updates